-The goal is to teach people about how to avoid potential bear conflicts and how to manage bear attractants, which is the biggest problem our community faces when it comes to the presence of bears.
+The goal is to teach people about how to avoid potential conflicts with wildlife such as bears and cougars, and how to manage attractants, which is the biggest problem our community faces when it comes to the presence of bears.
 Some bear attractants in our area include garbage, fruit, compost, birdseed, pet food, barbeques, garden produce, livestock and pets.

-Maple Ridge is lucky to have a Bear Aware Coordinator and Provincial Conservation Officers based in our community.
+Maple Ridge is lucky to have both a WildsafeBC Coordinator and Provincial Conservation Officers based in our community.

-Rosie was hired to help reduce human-bear conflict through attractant management.
-She provides education and tips door to door, at community events, in schools, and to community groups.
-She can be contacted by calling 604-652-3095 or emailing email@example.com
+Dan was hired to help reduce human-bear conflict through attractant management.
+He provides education and tips door to door, at community events, in schools, and to community groups.
+He can be contacted by calling 604-652-3095 or emailing mapleridge@wildsafeBC.com

 Some examples of managing attractants include putting garbage & recycling out for pickup in the morning rather than the night before, not putting birdfeeders out when they are not needed (spring, summer, and fall), securing bbqs and fridges and keeping them clean, and picking fallen fruit.
 Conflict prevention includes purchasing bear-resistant garbage cans, installing electric fencing, and proper care of compost.

 Bear-resistant containers help discourage bears from seeking food sources in residential areas.

 The City of Maple Ridge recently approved a $50 subsidy for Maple Ridge residents to purchase a bear-resistant organics bin.
 This means the first 400 Maple Ridge residents who order a bear-resistant organics bin from us can purchase it for only $100.
 Order yours now by filling out the form at the bottom of this page.

 Once our stock runs out, they will still be available from Rollins Machinery Limited (21869 – 56th Avenue, Langley, BC),phone 604-533-0048.